averyvery/freeway/README.md

 - Install Freeway in your third_party folder
 - Enable it on the Addon -> Extensions page
-- Routes
+- Set routes on the extension settings page.
 A route looks like this:

 		/blog/{{username}}/{{category}} => /blog/category/{{category}}